 Once I heard her voice, once I was holding her in my arms and she was immediately starting to feed, everything suddenly was forgotten.
 The pain.
 The vomiting.
 The effort needed to remain strong.
 The breathing that helped me continue and stay focused.
 The constant beeping of the CTG.
 Dr Anni’s voice announcing the need for a C-section.
 The disappointment.
 The tears.
 It all belonged to the past.
 It didn’t matter anymore.
 Cause she was here, laying on my chest.
 Feeding as if she had done this all her life.

 It was not the perfect labor, nor the perfect birth story I had imagined in my mind.
 But that didn’t count.
 What counted was that she was here.
 And she was perfect.
 If I had to do it all over again tomorrow, I would.
 I would do exactly the same.

 I feel so thankful towards my husband, my doula, my HypnoBirthing teacher and Dr. Anni for having been the greatest support to me and for having allowed me to live a unique experience.
 It was one of the strongest experiences of my life.
 It will always be.
 And this will always be a strong bond between Maëva and me.
 It was a battle we won.
 Together.
 As a team.
 One of the numerous battles we will need to fight in the next years.

 They make you grow.
 Every day.

 Hi there!
 I’m Tani De Gregorio.
 The one behind this little blog.
-‘Our big Dubai adventure’ started about two years ago when I quit my job in a multinational in Switzerland to follow my husband to sunny Dubai where we are living now with our two little munchkins, Luca (3) and Maëva (15 months).
+‘Our big Dubai adventure’ started about three years ago when I quit my job in a multinational in Switzerland to follow my husband to sunny Dubai where we are living now with our two little munchkins, Luca (3) and Maëva (nearly 2).